stitchdata/java-stitch-client/README.md

 Building a Message
 ------------------

 Every stitch message is a map.
-The allowed field names of the map are listed in `StitchClient.Field`:
+The allowed field names are listed in `StitchClient.Field`:

 * "client_id" - Your client identifier, obtained from http://stitchdata.com
 * "namespace" - The name you gave to the integration at http://stitchdata.com